qloutin22/Multinational-Retail-Data-Centralisation/README.md

 ![Alt text](Images/image-17.png)

 and the orders tables should contain these keys.
-This will be used to join the data for quieries.
+This will be used to join the data for queries.

 ![Alt text](Images/image-18.png)

-## SQL Data Quieres in pgAdmin4
+## SQL Data Queries in pgAdmin4

-I ran SQL quieries in VS code
+I ran SQL queries in VS code

 What Locations have the most stores?
 ![Alt text](Images/image-19.png)